beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 Certificate
 : The certificate to be used for authentication, and any supporting certificates in the chain.
-Note that certificate-based client authentication is not available in the 0-RTT case.
+Note that certificate-based client authentication is not available in 0-RTT mode.

 CertificateVerify
 : A signature over the value Transcript-Hash(Handshake Context, Certificate)

 Finished
 : A MAC over the value Transcript-Hash(Handshake Context, Certificate, CertificateVerify) using a MAC key derived from the base key.
 {:br}